comparisonapollozoominfocomparison

 Weaknesses

 Email accuracy is the core problem.
-In independent testing, Apollo's email accuracy averages around 73%.
-That means roughly 27 out of every 100 emails either bounce or land in the wrong inbox.
-For teams sending 500+ emails per week, that is 135 bounced emails -- enough to trigger spam filters and damage sender reputation within weeks.
+In our 1,000-lead March 2026 test, Apollo's email match rate landed at 78%.
+Older third-party benchmarks have measured the figure as low as 73%.
+Either way, roughly 22-27 out of every 100 emails either bounce or land in the wrong inbox.
+For teams sending 500+ emails per week, that is 110-135 bounced emails — enough to trigger spam filters and damage sender reputation within weeks.

 Limited phone data.
 Apollo's direct dial coverage is thin compared to ZoomInfo.
 Finding verified mobile numbers for decision-makers is harder, and connection rates on Apollo-sourced phone numbers tend to be lower.
 If cold calling is a core motion for your team, Apollo is not sufficient.